oosby/flux-workshop/README.md

 # Flux Workshop

-## Step 3
+## Step 4
-update state in the store based on actions
+move actions and reducers out of init function and store

 ## Run locally
 - clone/download repo and cd into the directory